The Indiana WC statute defines an employee as follows:

-Effective July 1, 1993, the law defines a worker as an independent contractor if he/she meets the guidelines of the IRS (See statute quote above in section 2).
-Senate Enrolled Act 576, (Public Law 168) signed by Governor Daniels on May 10, 2011 and effective July 1, 2011, provides that all independent contractors, not just those in the construction trades, may now obtain a “clearance certificate.”
-The change in statute matches the practice the Workers Compensation Board of Indiana previously had implemented by rule.
+The law defines a worker as an independent contractor if he/she meets the guidelines of the IRS (See statute quote above in section 2).
+Senate Enrolled Act 576, (Public Law 168), provides that all independent contractors, not just those in the construction trades, may now obtain a “clearance certificate.”

 In its Form SS-8, the Internal Revenue Service has identified 46 factors under the categories of Behavioral Control, Financial Control, Relationship of the Worker and Firm, and a section for Service Providers or Salespersons.
 The factors are used as guidelines to determine whether sufficient control is present to establish an employer-employee relationship.
 [Please see the link to the IRS form at the bottom of this document.]

 Indiana law requires that a sole proprietor or partner:

 Sec.
 14.5. (a) As used in this section, "independent contractor" refers to a person described in IC 22-3-6-1(b)(7).

 (b) As used in this section, "person" means an individual, a proprietorship, a partnership, a joint venture, a firm, an association, a corporation, or other legal entity.